pressable/pressable-microchaos-cli/README.md

 ## 🛠 Future Ideas

-- **Remove PHP build script** - Remove the deprecated build.php in favor of standardizing on the Node.js build script (build.js) for a single source of truth in the build process.

 - **Automated thresholds** - Add an option to auto-determine good/warning/critical thresholds based on first run data, making the colored output more meaningful for each specific environment.
 Thresholds would adjust based on the actual performance profile of the site being tested rather than using generic values.

 - **Resource trend tracking** - During longer tests, capture and visualize trends (not just averages) to identify if memory/CPU usage stabilizes or grows unbounded.
 This would help detect memory leaks or resource exhaustion issues that only appear over time but aren't visible in averages or medians.